immutable/zkevm-bridge-contracts/audits/202311-threat-model-immutable-bridge.md

 # Introduction

-This document is a threat model for Ether and ERC 20 bridge changes that Immutable have build to integrate with the Axelar GMP, General Messaging Passing
+This document is a threat model for Ether and ERC 20 bridge changes that Immutable have build to integrate with the Axelar GMP, General Messaging Passing bridge.
+The Immutable token bridge contract was built from a fork of Polygon Edge's RootERC20Predicate and ChildERC20Predicate contract.
+Most of the Edge-specific functionality was removed.

 ############################################################################################################
 ############################################################################################################